smritae01/SMS-Service/README.md

 `npm install`

+- Start redis server in another terminal tab

+`redis-server`

+- Optional : Check whether redis server is running perfectly by executing `redis-cli ping` on a new tab.\You should receive PONG as the response.\

-- Start NodeJS server at http://localhost:3000
+- Start NodeJS server at http://localhost:3000 in the terminal

 `npm run start`

 #### You can test the routes using Postman.

+- Use as : localhost:3000/inbound/sms or localhost:3000/outbound/sms

 #### Technologies used: